drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Example model

-The following table is an example of a simple threat model:
+The following table is a simple example threat model for personal devices, including a Mac.

 Adversary | Motivation | Capabilities | Mitigation
 :-: | :-: | :-: | :-: